How To Soundproof a Bathroom in 6 Simple Steps

 Flushing the toilet is one of the loudest and most distracting sounds that come from the bathroom.

 However, it is possible to soundproof the toilet flush.
+In case you were wondering, here’s how to make the toilet flush quieter.

 For this, you are only going to need some adhesive.
 Open the flush tank and ensure that the inside is clean.